-Mitzy Little is Marketing Director for United Way of Fort Smith Area.
-She is responsible for marketing United Way to the community through various mediums and promoting year round awareness of United Way and its Community Partner Agencies.
-She began her career in public service in 1996 and came to United Way in 2010 after her retirement from the Sebastian County Sheriff’s Department.
-For the majority of her career at the Sheriff’s Department she worked in communications where she coordinated the 911 Emergency Services Dispatch Center, and at the time of her retirement was in Administration serving as the Administrative Assistant to the Sheriff.
+Mitzy Little is the Marketing Director for United Way of Fort Smith Area.
+She is responsible for marketing United Way to the community through various mediums and promoting year-round awareness of United Way and its Community Partner Agencies.
+She came to United Way in 2010 after her retirement from the Sebastian County Sheriff’s Department.
+For most of her career, she worked in communications, coordinating the 911 Emergency Services Dispatch Center.
+She also worked in Administration, serving as the Administrative Assistant to the Sheriff.
 She was awarded a Certificate of Congressional Recognition in 2006 for her work in emergency service communications during Hurricane Katrina.
-She has a heart for public service and upon retiring wanted to continue her work in that field.
-She saw United Way as the organization where she felt she could continue to make a direct impact with helping people in need.
+Mitzy has a heart for public service and wanted to continue her work in that field, she saw United Way as the organization where she felt she could continue to make a direct impact by helping people in need.

-Mitzy enjoys serving and being involved in the community and is an ambassador for the Fort Smith Regional Chamber of Commerce.
-She was named Ambassador of the Year in 2017 and is a graduate of the Leadership Fort Smith Class of 2020.
-She resides in Mansfield with her husband Charlie.
-They have two children, Ashley and Chris and three grandchildren, Jacob, Kristen and Leena.
+Mitzy enjoys serving and being involved in the community.
+She is an ambassador for the Fort Smith Regional Chamber of Commerce and was named Ambassador of the Year in 2017.
+She is a graduate of the Leadership Fort Smith Class of 2020.

 Angie Ruth, Director of Finance and Administration

 Angie is a lifelong resident of Greenwood where she lives with her husband Jeremy.
 They have been married for over 20 years.
-They have two children, Ashley and Hunter and one grandchild Baker.
+They have two children, Ashley and Hunter, and two grandchildren Baker and CeCe.